brash6/dataviz_dauphine_tunis/Project/README.md

 - A dashboard to present the results of your analysis and your answer to the business question.
 Regression, Clustering, Neural Networks, etc, use the Machine Learning algorithms/models you want to answer the question.
 This dashboard can also be interactive with filters and widgets.
 - A third optional dashboard to present further analysis

-Each dashboard should have a "Refresh dashboard" button.
+Each dashboard can have a "Refresh dashboard" button if needed.
 They can also include in-dashboard widgets triggering functions live on modification.

 ## Resources